Imagine shopping for a mobile on Amazon. How many of us really use the same device to Search, Buy, and Pay?

 These device graphs allow for cross-device matching, enabling the tracking and attribution of user actions across devices.
 This gives you more opportunities to create broader opportunities in terms of a personalized experience.

-Well, if you think creating one can be time taking and complex, you can always choose third-party analytics with device graphs functionality included.
+Well, if you think creating one can be time-consuming and complex, you can always choose third-party analytics with device graphs functionality included.

 Probabilistic Modeling is a statistical method for predicting future outcomes based on the results of random events or actions.